ricardoamj/Microbial-Mats-West-Antarctica/README.md

 Assemble quality-controlled reads into contigs using [MEGAHIT](https://github.com/voutcn/megahit) and [metaSPAdes](https://github.com/ablab/spades).

-Key advantages of MegaHit is Computational efficiency: MegaHit is optimized to use memory very efficiently, allowing large datasets to be assembled.
+Key advantages of MEGAHIT is Computational efficiency: MegaHit is optimized to use memory very efficiently, allowing large datasets to be assembled.

-Advantages of metaspades: Low-abundance species: Better for detecting and assembling rare organisms in the community.
+Advantages of metaSPAdes: Low-abundance species: Better for detecting and assembling rare organisms in the community.
 Complex downstream analyses: When you need high-quality contigs for functional annotation, binning, or phylogenetic analyses.